Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 * Make sure before adding left/right markers that they have values and not []
 * SVG OUPUT IS STILL BUGGY!

+To run using Anaconda without compatiblity issues:
+1.Create a new Conda environment:
+  >Open a terminal or Anaconda Prompt and navigate to the directory where the environment.yml file is located.
+Then run the following command:
+  >conda env create -f environment.yml

+  This will create a new Conda environment named imaging_assistant_env with all the required libraries.

+2.Activate the environment:
+  After the environment is created, activate it using the following command:
+  >conda activate imaging_assistant_env

+3.Run the program:
+  Once the environment is activated, you can run your Python program using:
+  >python Imaging_assistant_V5.py

 To compile the code into an application:
   1. You need to install pyinstaller: pip install pyinstaller
   2. Extract the files into your folder of choice and modify this command: